An Astrological Portrait of Dion Fortune

 by Sarah Fuhro

 Dion Fortune was an extraordinary esoteric teacher, occultist and novelist who evolved a system for connecting to other planes of existence through her study of human consciousness.
 She began as a pioneer in the field of psychoanalysis, and later delved into the mysteries of the human mind through occultism.
 She created rituals and trained initiates in Western esoteric methods, which she traced to her previous incarnations in Atlantis and Egypt and Greece.
 Her books continue to fascinate and draw students into the Western Mystery Tradition and the meditation systems she studied and developed.
-The teaching order which she founded, The Society of Light still exists.
+The teaching order which she founded, The Society of the Inner Light still exists.
 She died in 1946, yet her influence continues to evolve over time.

 I hope this article will introduce new readers to this fascinating woman, and will encourage those already familiar with her to learn from her in greater depth.